b-richins92/Cancer_Prediction_10x/README.md

 Project goals:
 - Develop machine learning classifier for cancerous cells using breast cancer single-cell RNA sequencing (scRNAseq) data
-- Find best performing basline model, then use that model to test for optimal feature selection method and number of features for future hyperparameter tuning.
+- Find best performing baseline model, then use that model to test for optimal feature selection methods and number of features for future hyperparameter tuning.
-- Compare our results with ikarus, a publish pan-cancer classifier
+- Compare our results with ikarus, a published pan-cancer classifier
 - Identify cancer biomarkers important for cancer prediction

 ## Model requirements